A gang of kids take over an old bomb shelter

 Park street, East London, home to eleven-year-old Sam, and his friends.

-Signs of the war were evident, even ten years after hostilities ended.
-Some buildings in the row of terraced houses still showed signs of bomb damage.
+Signs of the war were still evident even ten years after hostilities ended.
+Some houses in the terraced row still showed bomb damage.

-The kids in the street were allowed to roam freely, just as long they were home for tea, and Sam and his friends had made a secret club room in one of the old bomb shelters that still existed on the park across the street.
+The kids in the street were allowed to roam freely, as long they were home for tea.
+Sam and his friends had made a secret club room in one of the old bomb shelters that still existed on the park across the street.

-Candle light flickered on the black, pitted concrete walls.
-The bomb shelter was deep.
-It had been deep enough to protect local inhabitants seeking safety from the onslaught of the German Luftwaffe on their nightly sorties across the English Channel.
+Candle light flickered on the wet, concrete walls.
+The bomb shelter was deep, It had needed to be deep enough to protect local inhabitants seeking safety from the onslaught of the German Luftwaffe on their nightly sorties across the English Channel.
 It had done its job well then, but now, ten years later, it played host to a group of children.

 Sam sat on a broken chair, taking a drag on a cigarette he’d taken from his dad’s packet of fags.
 Tony, his younger brother Alan, and the youngest member of the gang, Brian, were half lying on the damp, musty mattress playing cards, the two girls, Alice and Sally, were watching the game.

 “Mum used to bring me down here when I was a baby” Sally said, staring up at the arched brick roof.